Jesus, Judas, money, and the poor

 Jesus said to him (Judas), “Do quickly what you are going to do.”
 Now no one at the table knew why he said this to him.
 Some thought that, because Judas had the common purse, Jesus was telling him, “Buy what we need for the festival”; or, that he should give something to the poor.

 Why would some of the disciples think that Jesus might have whispered to Judas ". . . give something to the poor"?
 Jesus had already made his thoughts concerning the poor clear in the previous chapter - You always have the poor with you, but you do not always have me..
-Could it be that the disciples knew that it was Judas who actually had a concern for the poor (regardless of Johns accusation that Judas was a thief) because it was Judas who complained about wasting expensive oil on the feet of Jesus.
+Could it be that the disciples knew that it was Judas who actually had a concern for the poor (regardless of the accusation by the author of John's gospel that Judas was a thief) because it was Judas who complained about wasting expensive oil on the feet of Jesus.
 Could we not consider that Judas might have been pilfering the coffers and, counter to John's accusation, was actually giving that money to the poor rather than letting it all go to feed, clothe, house, and lube the feet of the Lord?
+Yes!
+Judas may very well have been "stealing" money from the purse and using it to help the poor, seeing how Jesus enjoyed getting expensive oil rubbed into his feet by a lovely young woman.

-This entire segment of the debate gives me the distinct impression that Mac might be wrong in his contention - that the words in the bible, specifically the passages in John 12 & 13, in no way imply that giving to the poor was a common routine of the disciples - but they do seem to imply that if anyone had a concern for the poor, it was Judas
+This entire segment of the debate gives me the distinct impression that Mac might be wrong in his contention.
+The words in the bible, specifically the passages in John 12 & 13, in no way imply that giving to the poor was a common routine of the disciples - but they do seem to imply that if anyone had a concern for the poor, it was Judas.

 bob